-Plan Category Number of Common Shares to be Issued Upon Exercise of Outstanding Options and rights Weighted Average Exercise Price of Outstanding Options and rights Number of Common Shares Remaining Available for Future Issuance Under the Equity Compensation Plans Equity Compensation Plans of the Corporation not approved by the shareholders Nil Nil Nil Total: 914,295 10.88 755,574
+Plan Category Number of Common Shares to be Issued Upon Exercise of Outstanding Options and rights Weighted Average Exercise Price of Outstanding Options and rights Number of Common Shares Remaining Available for Future Issuance Under the Equity Compensation Plans Equity Compensation Plans of the Corporation approved by the shareholders 1,105,295 \$12.09 468,052 Equity Compensation Plans of the Corporation not approved by the shareholders - - - Total: 1,105,295 \$12.09 468,052

-During the fiscal year 2017, 113,000 stock options were granted under the Stock Option Plan at a weighted-average grant price of \$15.01 and 44,365 Common Shares were issued to the participating employees under the Purchase Plan.
+During fiscal year 2018, 243,500 options were granted under the Stock Option Plan at a weighted-average grant price of \$14.93 and 47,772 Common Shares were issued to the participating employees under the Purchase Plan.

-As at June 5, 2017, 914,295 Common Shares were issuable upon the exercise of outstanding options representing 2.5 % of the issued and outstanding Common Shares.
-Such options were exercisable at exercise prices ranging from \$1.31 to \$15.01 per share and were due to expire up to August 2023.
+As at June 1, 2018, 1,287,495 Common Shares were issuable upon the exercise of outstanding options representing 3.6% of the issued and outstanding Common Shares.
+Such options were exercisable at exercise prices ranging from \$3.01 to \$16.22 per share and were due to expire up to June 1, 2025.